Andy's weekly cafe

 Don’t miss out on the chance to share what’s on your mind!

-Also, for our end-of-week teaser, see if you can deduce the names of the eight beverage-related compounds in the photomontage below and post your answers.
+Also, for our end-of-week teaser, see if you can deduce the names of the eight beverage-related compounds in the photomontage in the downloads section below and post your answers.

 Finally, why not download a third digital badge as a momento of completing the third week of our course.
 Just one more to achieve a full set!